-Any corrective or preventative actions identified as a result of evaluation are implemented to ensure that counter fraud, bribery and corruption work continues to address organisational risks.
+Any corrective or preventative actions identified as a result of evaluation are implemented in line with agreed timeframes to ensure that counter fraud, bribery and corruption work continues to address organisational risks.

-- The NHSCFA strategy document 'Leading the fight against NHS Fraud -Organisational Strategy 2017-2020' - Meeting minutes, decisions, action points and records of their execution, particularly for decisions taken at board level - Audit committee minutes - Documentation from the nominations process - Counter fraud, bribery and corruption work plan - Communications to staff directly attributed to the chief executive and/or board members, particularly communications to all staff - Staff surveys - Other evaluation materials such as reports on proactive exercises - Documentation arising from the NHSCFA's quality assurance programme - Evidence of the implementation of any recommendations made by the NHSCFA as part of the quality assurance programme - NHS Audit Committee Handbook (relevant sections)
+- The NHSCFA strategy document 'Leading the fight against NHS Fraud Organisational Strategy 2017-2020' - Meeting minutes, decisions, action points and records of their execution, particularly for decisions taken at board level - Audit committee minutes - Documentation from the nominations process - Counter fraud, bribery and corruption work plan - Communications to staff directly attributed to the chief executive and/or board members, particularly communications to all staff - Staff surveys - Other evaluation materials such as reports on proactive exercises - Documentation arising from the NHSCFA's quality assurance programme - Evidence of the implementation of any recommendations made by the NHSCFA as part of the quality assurance programme - NHS Audit Committee Handbook (relevant sections) - Evidence that the Audit Committee Chair has an NHS.net account.